NMPC27/Smart-Home-Solutions-UI/README.md

 # TODO:
+- put check and error icons in automation -> if flow is good if error and never tested
 - fix load functions in automation
 - fix requests no building
 - ver ons e off dos nodes no building